What Is the CCNA? An Entry-Level Networking Certification

 There are many online courses you can choose from that will prepare you for the CCNA exam.
 There may also be in-person classes at your local community college that will do the same.

 Cisco offers an online course called Implementing and Administering Solutions that is designed to help you pass the CCNA exam.
-The course costs ₹65,557 ($800USD).
+The course costs $800 USD [1].

-You can take the Computer Communications specialisation on Coursera for a full introduction to the world of networking, or take individual courses if you want to focus on specific skills, like TCP/IP, or packet switching networks.
-Though the specialisation won’t explicitly prepare you for the CCNA, you’ll learn much of the fundamentals of computer networks.

 If you need a quick refresher on networks, or are still deciding if networking is for you, you might consider completing the Introduction to Networks and Cisco Devices guided project on Coursera.
 The project can be completed in under three hours.

-If you’re just getting started in IT, it can be worth exploring other entry-level certifications like the Google IT Support Professional Certificate to understand your options and round out your skill set.
-This certificate is 100 per cent online and available to beginners that have no prior experience.
-The skills you learn in this programme will prepare you to succeed in an entry-level IT job.
+If you’re just getting started in IT, it can be worth exploring other entry-level certifications like the Google IT Support Professional Certificate on Coursera to understand your options and round out your skill set.
+Don’t forget that there are other network certifications that you can get as well.

 Editorial Team